ADVERTISING AT CURTAINUP

 Additional Comments by Elyse Sommer

 Finally, a caveat.
-The theater, at least when I was there, was cold enough to make me feel as if I were myself on an arctic expedition and wishing I could borrow that fur coat in which David Furr (whose Harry Percy was one of my favorite characters).
-And so, unless you're one of those warm blooded types comfortably in short sleeves no matter what the temperature, bring a jacket!
+The theater, at least when I was there, was cold enough to make me feel as if I were myself on an arctic expedition and wishing I could borrow that fur coat worn by David Furr (whose Harry Percy was one of my favorite characters).
+And so, unless you're one of those warm blooded types that's comfortable in short sleeves no matter what the temperature, bring a jacket!